 Is cash value a feature of children's life insurance?

 Yes, cash value is a feature of permanent life insurance, including children's life insurance policies.
 As the child's permanent life insurance policy builds cash value over time, it can be accessed by the policy owner (usually the parent or guardian) through policy loans or withdrawals.
-This cash value can be used for various purposes, such as funding the child's education or supplementing their retirement savings later in life.

 Steven has a deep background in life insurance.
 At Dundas Life, he's helped 1000s of clients find the right insurance coverage while also training dozens of insurance advisors during his career.
 Previously at Finaeo, Steven oversaw compliance and coaching for over 350 independent insurance brokers.
 Steven is also rated the #1 Insurance Agent in Toronto on Rate-My-Agent.